List of BanG Dream! characters: Poppin'Party

-The first band in the BanG Dream! franchise, Poppin'Party (PoPiPa for short) serves as the protagonists of the anime series.
+Poppin'Party (PoPiPa for short), the first band in the BanG Dream! franchise, serves as the protagonists of the anime series.
 Formed by Kasumi Toyama, the band consists of five high school friends who support her in her journey to rediscover the "Star Beat".
 Although their raw skill is not the best, they make up for this with their strong energy and innate connection between each other.
 Their name references the "popping" theme of their band and music; before performances, they huddle and recite the chant, "PoPiPa, PiPoPa, PoPiPaPaPiPoPa!".

-The first season of the anime focuses on Poppin'Party's creation and efforts to perform at live house Space, while the second and third respectively detail their organization of a self-sponsored concert and participation in the BanG Dream!
-Girls Band Challenge.
+The first season of the anime is focused on Poppin'Party's creation and efforts to perform at live house Space, while the second and third seasons detail their organization of a self-sponsored concert and participation in the BanG Dream!
+Girls Band Challenge, respectively.
 In the main story to Girls Band Party!, the band helps the player character recruit bands for the titular event.
-Poppin'Party has four in-game band stories: "Poppin'Party is Born!" is a retelling of their formation from the anime's first season; "Colorful, Poppin' Candy" follows the band's plans to save the downtown festival; "Double Rainbow" focuses on an argument between Arisa and the others; and "Live Beyond!!" focuses on the band's participation in the Rocking Star Festival and desire to spread their music.
+Poppin'Party has four in-game band stories: "Poppin'Party is Born!" is a retelling of their formation from the first season; "Colorful, Poppin' Candy" follows the band's plans to save the downtown festival; "Double Rainbow" focuses on an argument between Arisa and the others; and "Live Beyond!!" focuses on the band's participation in the Rocking Star Festival and desire to spread their music.

 Poppin'Party is a pop rock band with upbeat music.
 In accordance with their goals to find the Star Beat, their outfits—which are based on school uniforms—heavily feature a celestial motif.